macroxue/keyboard-diy/README.md

  * Print tenting racks: 2 hours with PLA and 1.5 hours with ABS
  * Print chip covers: 10 minutes

-3D models in STL format as well as the OpenSCAD file producing them are in models/ directory.
+3D models in STL format as well as the OpenSCAD file producing them are in [models](https://github.com/macroxue/keyboard-diy/tree/master/models) directory.
 I use FlashPrint for FlashForge Creator Pro to convert STL files to X3G files before printing them from a SD card.

+There are three choices of racks. [rack-rigid.stl](https://github.com/macroxue/keyboard-diy/tree/master/models/rack-rigid.stl) is quick to print and rigid for high tenting angle. [rack-curvy.stl](https://github.com/macroxue/keyboard-diy/tree/master/models/rack-rigid.stl) is good looking but not rigid. [rack-blend.stl](https://github.com/macroxue/keyboard-diy/tree/master/models/rack-rigid.stl) is good looking and rigid.

 ### Installing switches and keycaps: 20 minutes
  * Install switches: 10 minutes